The Golden-Haired Children: The Padishah and the Three Girls

 In another tale, collected from the Turkish population of Vidin with the title "Падишах и три девушки" ("The Padishah and the Three Girls"), a padishah forbids lighting any light at night.
 Three orphans girls disobey the ban, since they have to work overnight to earn their living.
 Meanwhile, the padishah himself is listening to their conversation about their wishes to marry the padishah: the elder sister promises to weave a carpet large enough for the army and the people to sit, and there would still be room left; the middle one that she can prepare a cauldron of pilava to feed the army and the people, and there would still be half cauldron left; and the youngest promises to bear twins, a boy with a moon on the front and a girl with the sun.
 The padishah marries the first sister and, after three months, orders her to fulfill her boast.
 She fails and is banished to the goose barn.
 The marries the next sister and, after another three months, orders her to prepare the cauldron of food.
 She also fails and joins her sisters.
 Finally, the ruler marries the third sister and she bears the twins the promises after nine months.
 Learning of their cadette's luck, the sisters bribe the midwife to replace the babies for puppies and cast them in the sea.
 Thinking his wife lied about her children, the padishah orders her to be buried at a crossroads and spat on.
 Meanwhile, the twins are saved and raised by a dervish.
 On his deathbed, the dervish gives a magical ring, whip, cap and sheepskin to the male twin.
 After he dies, the male twin uses the ring to summon an Arab servant, who takes them to the padishah's city, where They rent a house.
 Their jealous aunts learn of this and ask the midwife for come up with a plan.
 The midwife pays the twins a visit and each time tells them about a treasure they have to seek: a white poplar tree whose leaves ring and play music, a bird that chirps, and their owner, a woman named Naylanim.
 On his quest to find Naylanim, the male twin helps a nest of birds, and their father, the bird Zumranka, gives him some of its feathers.
-The male twin reaches Naylanim's tower, and she curses him to be turned to stone everytime she shouts from her tower.
+The male twin reaches Naylanim's tower, and she curses him to be turned to stone every time she shouts from her tower.
 The male twin uses the Zumranka's feather to restore himself.
 Defeated, Naylanim joins the male twin and they make their way to the padishah's city.
 Naylanim convinces the youth to prepare a wedding and invite the padishah and everyone.
 During dinner, Naylanim shows the twins' astral birthmarks to their father, the padishah.